LucasDelfino92/morrowindsharp/wjsetup.md

 1.4.0
 - ⚠️ THIS UPDATE IS NOT COMPATIBLE WITH AN ONGOING SAVE.
-- The following changes apply to the Extended and Sigourn's Cut profiles:
+- The following changes apply to the Extended profiles:
   - Added **Glass Domes of Vivec**.
   - Added **No-Frills Open Arena**.
   - Updated **Ownership Overhaul Patches**.
   - Removed **No-Frills Open Vivec**.
-- The following change applies to the Sigourn's Cut profile:
+- The following change applies to the Extended BTBGI profile:
   - Added **Concept Art Ordinators**.

 1.3.7